HasanKhan04/HasanKhan04/README.md

 ###

-<p align="left">I'm an Engineering student at the University of Waterloo, passionate about exploring the world of software development and machine learning</p>
+<p align="left">Engineering student at the University of Waterloo, building projects in software development and AI/machine learning with a focus on real-world impact.</p>

 ###